-In this tutorial you will see how to import a Sony Vegas project to After Effects.
+In this tutorial I’ll show you how to import a Sony Vegas project to After Effects.

 After Effects Text Tutorials of the video